linode/docs/docs/web-servers/lemp/how-to-install-the-lemp-stack-on-centos-8/index.md

 author:
   name: Linode
   email: docs@linode.com
 description: 'The LEMP stack (Linux, NGINX, MySQL, and PHP) is a popular alternative to the LAMP stack that uses NGINX instead of Apache.
-This guide will walk you through basic installation, setup and configuration of a LEMP stack on CentOS.'
+This guide will walk you through basic installation, setup and configuration of the LEMP stack on CentOS.'
 og_description: 'The LEMP stack (Linux, NGINX, MySQL, and PHP) is a popular alternative to the LAMP stack that uses NGINX instead of Apache.
-This guide will walk you through basic installation, setup and configuration of a LEMP stack on CentOS.'
+This guide will walk you through basic installation, setup and configuration of the LEMP stack on CentOS.'
 keywords: ["nginx", "lemp", "php", "mariadb", "mysql", "centos"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-modified: 2018-10-19
+modified: 2020-03-18
 modified_by:
   name: Edward
 published: 2018-06-04
-title: 'Install a LEMP Stack on CentOS 8'
+title: 'How to Install the LEMP Stack on CentOS 8'
-h1_title: How to Install a LEMP Stack on CentOS 8
+h1_title: 'Install the LEMP Stack on CentOS 8'
 ---

 <!-- ![LEMP Server on Ubuntu 18.04](lemp-server-on-ubuntu-1804.png "LEMP Server on Ubuntu 18.04") -->

-## What is a LEMP Stack?
+## What is the LEMP Stack?

 The LAMP stack (Linux, Apache, MariaDB, and PHP) is a popular server configuration for developing and hosting web applications.
 The four components of the stack are not tightly coupled, making it possible to substitute your preferred technologies.
-The LEMP stack is a common variant in which the Apache web server is replaced by NGINX.
+The **LEMP** stack is a common variant in which the Apache web server is replaced by NGINX, pronounced "engine-x", thus providing the "E".

 ## Before You Begin